DiegelD/CarND-Behavior-Cloning/README.md

 ---
 **In this project, i learned about deep neural networks and convolutional neural networks to clone driving behavior.
 I train, validate and test the neuronal network model using Keras.**
 In this project, i learned about deep neural networks and convolutional neural networks to clone driving behavior.
 I train, validate and test the neuronal network model using Keras.
 An End to End learning approach is used to teach a car to drive a certain circuit via Behavior Cloning.
 First the circuit is manual driven and with three front cameras recorded.
-Then the raw image data from are used to train a Convolutional Neural Network (CNN) that outputs the direct stringing commands.
+Then the raw image data are pre-processed and used to train a Convolutional Neural (CNN) that outputs the direct stringing commands.
 The project is inspired by this Nvidia [paper](https://arxiv.org/pdf/1604.07316.pdf).